jmvalick/Football_Graphic_System/README.md

 ## Summary
 This project is for overlaying a line of scrimmage (blue) and first down line (yellow) onto an image of a football field.

-Users enter the cameras intrinsic values (obtained with matlab camera calibration), an image of a football field, real world to image space reference points, and the desired yard lines for line of scrimmage and first down line.
+Users enter a camera's intrinsic values (obtained with matlab camera calibration), an image of a football field, real world to image space reference points, and the desired yard lines for line of scrimmage and first down line.

 The result is a perspective-correct image with yard lines automatically projected onto the field.
 To improve realism, a color-based mask is also applied to the image.
 This ensures objects and players to occlude the projected lines.